The Father's Temple Worship System Today

 "If you love me keep my commandments.
 And I will ask the Father, and he shall give you another comforter that it may abide with you forever; it is the spirit of truth that the world cannot receive, because the world cannot see it or know it, but you know it; for it dwells with you and shall be in you" (Jn.14:15-17 Para.).
 See also 2.Tim.1:14.

-Here, we have the physical manifestation of God moving the dwelling place of his spiritual presence to temples of flesh.
+Here, we have the physical manifestation of God moving the dwelling place of his spirit-presence to temples of flesh.
 Thus, the Father made it possible for all those whom he calls to salvation who accept that call to worship him wherever they are on earth.
-See 1.Cor.3:16; 6:19-20 and our study about where God dwells on earth, for more details concerning the moving of the spirit presence of God from the temple in Jerusalem to the temples of flesh.
+See 1.Cor.3:16; 6:19-20.

 WHAT IS A TEMPLE?